8 Package metadata

 DESCRIPTION

-Description: The description of a package is usually long,
+Description: The description of a package usually spans multiple lines.

 If you ever need to work with a DESCRIPTION